OperaLatinaAdnotata/OLA/README.md

 |-----|----|----|----|----|----|
 |97.15|93.30|91.53|84.10|77.53|91.38|

-The annotations for CTS URN, CTS passage, author name, and work title were retrieved automatically from the original texts (and therefore they may contain errors and inconsistencies).
+The annotations for CTS URN, CTS structure, author name, and work title were retrieved automatically from the original texts (and therefore they may contain errors and inconsistencies).